dayawansha/spring-boot-generic-rest-api/README.md

-# spring Generic Rest API
+# spring Generic CRUD Rest API
 These APIs have designed to reduce the unnecessary rest API endpoints in your poroject.

 when you are working with microservice architecture,